adi3e08/adi3e08.github.io/_portfolio/misc_4.md

 The entropy of a random variable is given by, $H(X) = \underset{x \sim P}{\mathbb{E}}[-\log P(x)] $.
 Thus, we define the maximum entropy RL objective as,
 \\[ \pi^{\*} = \underset{\pi}{\arg\max} \underset{\tau \sim \pi}{\mathbb{E}} \big[\sum_{t=0}^{\infty}\gamma^{t}\big(\;r(s_{t},a_{t},s_{t+1})+\alpha H(\pi(\cdot|s_{t}))\;\big)\big] \\]

-Here $\alpha > 0$ , is the weightage given to the entropy term in the objective. $\alpha$ is also referred to as "temperature".
-We define the value function to include the entropy bonuses from every timestep,
+Here, $\alpha > 0$, is the weightage given to the entropy term in the objective. $\alpha$ is also referred to as the "temperature".
+We define the value function to include the entropy from every timestep,
 \\[ V^\pi(s) = \underset{\tau \sim \pi}{\mathbb{E}}\big[\sum_{t=0}^{\infty}\gamma^{t}\big(\;r(s_{t},a_{t},s_{t+1})+\alpha H(\pi(\cdot|s_{t}))\;\big)\;\big|\;s_{0}=s\,\big] \\]

-We define the action-value function to include the entropy bonuses from every timestep except the first,
+We define the action-value function to include the entropy from every timestep except the first,
 \\[ Q^\pi(s,a) = \underset{\tau \sim \pi}{\mathbb{E}}\big[\sum_{t=0}^{\infty}\gamma^{t} r(s_{t},a_{t},s_{t+1}) + \alpha \sum_{t=1}^{\infty} \gamma^{t} H(\pi(\cdot|s_{t})) \;\big|\;s_{0}=s,a_{0}=a\,\big] \\]

 Thus,
 \\[ V^\pi(s) = \underset{a \sim \pi}{\mathbb{E}}[Q^\pi(s,a)] + \alpha H(\pi(\cdot|s)) \\]

 ## SAC
-In SAC we have,
+In SAC, we have,
 - a single policy network, $ \pi_{\theta} $
 - two Q networks $Q_{w_{1}} \; , \; Q_{w_{2}}$
 - two target Q networks $Q_{w_{1}^{'}} \; , \; Q_{w_{2}^{'}}$

-Both Q-functions are learned with Mean Squared Bellman Error minimization, by regressing to a single shared target y.
-\\[L(w_{i}) = \underset{(s,a,r,s')\sim \mathcal{D}}{\mathbb{E}}[\;( Q_{w_{i}}(s,a)-y )^{2}\;]\\]

-The shared target y is computed using target Q-networks and makes use of the clipped double-Q trick.
+We train both Q-functions to regress a single shared target y, which is computed using target Q-networks and makes use of the clipped double-Q trick.
 \\[y = r + \gamma \; (\; \underset{i=1,2}{\min} Q_{w_{i}^{'}}(s',a') - \alpha \log \pi_{\theta}(a'|s') \;)\\]

 The next-state actions used in the target come from the current policy instead of the target policy.
+The loss function is given by,
+\\[L(w_{i}) = \underset{(s,a,r,s')\sim \mathcal{D}}{\mathbb{E}}[\;( Q_{w_{i}}(s,a)-y )^{2}\;]\\]

 In policy learning, the objective is to maximize,
 \\[ V^\pi(s) = \underset{a \sim \pi}{\mathbb{E}}[Q^\pi(s,a)] + \alpha H(\pi(\cdot|s)) \\]

 The policy is stochastic, therefore actions are sampled.
-To be able to backprop through sampled actions, we use the reparameterization trick,
+To be able to backpropagate through sampled actions, we use the reparameterization trick.
+The policy outputs the mean $\mu$ and standard deviation $\sigma$ of a Gaussian distribution.
+We then sample a gaussian noise $\epsilon \sim \mathcal{N}(0,\mathbb{I})$.
+We then combine the noise with the policy outputs and use tanh to squash the action to [-1,1].
 \\[ a = a_{\theta}(s,\epsilon) = \text{tanh}(\mu_{\theta}(s)+\sigma_{\theta}(s)\cdot \epsilon) \\]

-The policy outputs mean $\mu$ and standard deviation $\sigma$ of a Gaussian distribution.
-We then sample a gaussian noise $\epsilon \sim \mathcal{N}(0,\mathbb{I})$.
-We combine the noise with the policy outputs and use tanh to squash the action to [-1,1].
-Thus, we can rewrite the expectation over actions into an expectation over noise,
+We rewrite the expectation over actions in the objective into an expectation over noise,
 \\[ \underset{a\sim \pi_{\theta}}{\mathbb{E}}[\; Q^{\pi_{\theta}}(s,a) - \alpha \log \pi_{\theta}(a|s) \;] = \underset{\epsilon \sim\mathcal{N}}{\mathbb{E}}[\; Q^{\pi_{\theta}}(s,a_{\theta}(s,\epsilon)) - \alpha \log \pi_{\theta}(a_{\theta}(s,\epsilon)|s) \;] \\]

-Thus, the final objective becomes,
+Thus, the objective becomes,
 \\[ \underset{\theta}{\max} \underset{\epsilon \sim\mathcal{N}}{\underset{s\sim \mathcal{D}}{\mathbb{E}}} [\; (\; \underset{i=1,2}{\min} Q_{w_{i}}(s,a_{\theta}(s,\epsilon)) - \alpha \log \pi_{\theta}(a_{\theta}(s,\epsilon)|s) \;] \\]

 ## Algorithm